ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 For example:

 .. image:: ../common/images/configure-awx-auth-saml-org-info.png
-    :alt: Configuring SAML Organization information in climber.
+    :alt: Configuring SAML Organization information in ascender.

 .. note::
-   These fields are required in order to properly configure SAML within climber.
+   These fields are required in order to properly configure SAML within ascender.

 8. Provide the IdP with the technical contact information in the **SAML Service Provider Technical Contact** field.
 Do not remove the contents of this field.